disaster37/vault-init/README.md

 * `CHECK_INTERVAL` - The time in seconds between Vault health checks.
 (300)
 * `GCS_BUCKET_NAME` - The Google Cloud Storage Bucket where the vault master key and root token is stored.
 * `KMS_KEY_ID` - The Google Cloud KMS key ID used to encrypt and decrypt the vault master key and root token.
+* `VAULT_ADDR` - the address of the Vault server to unseal.
+Defaults to `https://127.0.0.1:8200`.
+* `UNSEAL_ONCE` - only perform the init/unseal operation once.
+This is useful if you plan to seal the Vault manually.
+Note that this is once _per instance_ and can make Vault unable to service requests if it becomes sealed.

 ### Example Values